 Contributions to International Organizations (CIO)

 Besides the Regular Budget, CIO funds U.S. assessments for a range of UN specialized agencies.
-These include the International Atomic Energy Agency, which is currently playing a central role in efforts to verify Iranian compliance with the 2015 nuclear deal and the World Health Organization, responsible for coordinating the global response to public health emergencies, including the Ebola epidemic and ongoing Zika outbreak.
+These include the International Atomic Energy Agency, which is currently playing a central role in efforts to verify Iranian compliance with the 2015 nuclear deal; the International Civil Aviation Organization, which helps enable safe air travel by promulgating global standards for navigation, communication, and airline safety; and the World Health Organization, responsible for coordinating the global response to public health emergencies.